Martin: Student loan costs may rise £400/yr

 Free outdoor concerts and cinema.
 If you're heading to Rome between June and September, check out Estate Romana (Roman Summer), a citywide programme of open-air concerts, cinema, dance and theatre.
 Many events are free in parks and gardens.

 Don't miss aperitivo time – when some bars offer pre-dinner drinks that come with 'free' snacks and even unlimited buffets.
 The drinks usually cost slightly more than usual, between €5 and €10, but it still works out cheaper than shelling out for dinner.

-Top spots include Freni e Frizione in Trastevere (aperitivo is daily 7pm to 10pm), Momart Café near Piazza Bologna (daily 6pm to 10.30pm) and Rec23 in Piazza dell'Emporio (daily 6.30pm to 9pm, or until 10pm Thu and Sun).
+Top spots include Freni e Frizione in Trastevere (aperitivo is daily 7pm to 10pm), Momart Café near Piazza Bologna (daily 6pm to 10.30pm) and Rec23 in Piazza dell'Emporio (daily 6.30pm to 9pm, or until 10pm Sun).
 If you know of any others, please let us know in the Rome Tips forum thread.